-If you have children who are under 16 years old (or, in special circumstances, 16 years or older) you will need to satisfy the court that you have made arrangements for their day-to-day care, maintenance and other aspects of their welfare, or, that there is a good reason why no arrangements have been made.
+If you have children who are under 16 years old (or, in special circumstances, 16 years or older), you will need to satisfy the Court that you have made arrangements for their day-to-day care, maintenance and other aspects of their welfare, or that there is a good reason why no arrangements have been made.

-For more information about parenting arrangements you may want to refer to the Ministry of Justice website at justice.govt.nz/family
+For more information about parenting arrangements, go to justice.govt.nz/family/separation-divorce

 The granting of a Dissolution Order does not make these arrangements into a Court Order or determine what the parenting arrangements will be in the future.
-If you want an Order about the care arrangements for your children, you will need to make a separate application to the court.
+If you want an Order about the care arrangements for your children, you will need to make a separate application to the Court.